 Beware lest anyone cheat you through philosophy and empty deceit, According to the tradition of men, According to the basic principles of the world, And not according to Christ.

-Colossians 2:8

-that is relevant for the Jew only, or is it also a code of conduct for Gentiles who have come to Faith in Messiah Y'shua?
+Colossians 2:8 s the law (the Written Torah) a body of Scripture that is relevant for the Jew only, or is it also a code of conduct for Gentiles who have come to Faith in Messiah Y'shua?
 This is the subject which we have been discussing in this series entitled Gentiles and the Law.
 The original impetus for this series arose out of a letter from a Gentile Believer who lives in Asia.
 He questioned if it was important for a Gentile to keep, what are commonly called, the "Jewish" Festivals listed in Leviticus, chapter 23.